-Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Night Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run, Deep Freeze
+Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run, Deep Freeze

 Third in the Virgil Flowers subseries and revolving around a roving detective with a penchant for band T-shirts and writing fishing and hunting articles.
 (This series is an off-shoot from Sandford’s Lucas Davenport and doesn’t rely upon it.)

 It’s an intriguing start as McDill thinks of her scientist dad’s explanation on the difference between full moons on the horizon and overhead.
 It’s true enough that you can sell the image easier than you can sell the truth.

 I’m thinking that the epithet everyone assigns to Virgil refers to is his clearance rate.
 Then again…